-Sir Walter Winterbottom, a visionary and pioneer of English football coaching, was honoured by The Football Association (FA) on 23 April 2013, when a bronze bust was unveiled by England manager Roy Hodgson at St. George’s Park, marking the 100th anniversary of Walter’s birth.
+Sir Walter Winterbottom, a visionary and pioneer of English football coaching, was honoured by The Football Association (FA) in 2013, when a bronze bust was unveiled by England manager Roy Hodgson at St. George’s Park.
 Winterbottom had a profound effect on English football and his story has now been told for the first time in a new book: Sir Walter Winterbottom: The Father of Modern English Football.

 In 1946, at the age of only 34, Winterbottom was appointed by then FA secretary Stanley Rous as England’s first Director of coaching and team manager.
 Initially he faced stubborn resistance to his methods at all levels.
 Football had developed rapidly in continental Europe and South America but post-war England remained insular and arrogant.
 “In many ways we suffer because we started the whole thing,” Winterbottom said.

 For 16 years he worked tirelessly to overcome resistance to coaching and drag English football into the modern era, encouraging players, clubs and administrators to change the way they thought.
 “Nobody believed in coaches at first,” Winterbottom said.
 “I wanted to change the whole attitude to coaching in this country.”